marteinn/Android-FontManager/README.md

 Android-FontManager
 ==============
-FontManager makes it easier to work with external fonts in Android.
+FontManager is a utility that makes it easier to work with fonts in Android.

 ## How it works